All SDGs (sustainable development goals) most recent developments

 minutes

-The SDGs are used worldwide by many stakeholders in order to guide their development.
+The SDGs are used worldwide by many stakeholders in order to evaluate the performance of development policies.

 SDGs most recent developments